-The Office of Financial Aid offers a variety of federal and state financial aid options designed to assist graduate students in financing their college education.
+The Office of Financial Aid offers federal financial aid designed to assist graduate students in financing their college education.
 Most graduate students fund their education at Brooklyn College through a Ford Federal Direct Loan.
 You may download a direct loan application form.
 Graduate programs can sometimes provide full or partial tuition waivers for students with outstanding academic credentials.

-Federal financial aid is divided into three basic categories: grants, federal work-study and loans, which can be used individually or in combination to help finance your Brooklyn College education.
-Grants are outright financial awards that you are not required to repay.
+Federal financial aid is divided into three basic categories: federal work-study and loans, which can be used individually or in combination to help finance your Brooklyn College education.
 Work-study assistance will allow you to earn money to help pay for part of your educational expenses by working part-time on campus and off campus.
 Federal student loans require that you first participate in entrance and exit interviews with the college's Office of Financial Aid, and agree to repay the principal and interest on such loans upon completion of your studies.
-You should also be aware that federal and state financial aid programs change frequently, so the types and amounts of awards may vary annually, based on available funds and changes in the status of your financial need.
+You should also be aware that federal financial aid programs change frequently, so the types and amounts of awards may vary annually, based on available funds and changes in the status of your financial need.

 - Title IV or Federal Code Number: 002687

 Financial Aid Loans